web-archive-group/hackathon/OCI-IFO/README.md

 Optionnaly, you may try this script live on our server at http://www.oci-ifo.org/oci_php_scripts/articles_by_keywords.php.
 You may also copy the output to http://jsonviewer.stack.hu/.
 It provides a nice tool that makes it easy to visualize JSON data.

 Again, feel free to modify the queries as you wish.
-In order to do so, you may want to check the folder data_samples in order to understand how the database is structured.
+You may want to check out the folder "data_samples" in order to understand how the database is structured.